Packing Slip vs Invoice: Key Differences, Examples & When to Use - packing slip vs invoice

 WooCommerce stores generally sell their products internationally, and you can receive an order any time of the day or night.
 And busy WooCommerce stores receive orders in bulk numbers every day.

-Therefore, it’s not a viable option for you to create invoices manually one by one.
+Therefore, it’s not a viable option for you to create invoices manually, one by one.
 You need to automate this process.

 Challan helps you automate the whole process of invoice creation.
-As soon as a customer completes an order, the plugin automatically creates an invoice for that order and attaches it to the order confirmation email.
+As soon as a customer completes an order, the plugin automatically creates an invoice for that purchased order and attaches it to the order confirmation email.

-Key features
+Key features of Challan:

 • Easy-to-use user interface.